Ian Smith (lobbyist): Career

-Smith is a former member of the Committee for Melbourne and advocated for the establishment of the Committee for Adelaide in South Australia on which he now sits.
-Smith's other advisory group and board memberships include The Big Issue, the Association of Australian Medical Research Institutes the Northern Territory Government’s Economic Development Panel and Developing East Arnhem Land Ltd. The latter company was established by the Northern Territory government, the Commonwealth government and mining company Rio Tinto to drive economic development in East Arnhem Land.
-As of 2015, Smith is also the United Kingdom’s Honorary Consul in South Australia.
+Smith is a former member of the Committee for Melbourne and advocated for the establishment of the Committee for Adelaide in South Australia, of which he was a member in 2015.
+Smith's other advisory group and board memberships include The Big Issue, the Association of Australian Medical Research Institutes, the Northern Territory Government's Economic Development Panel, and Developing East Arnhem Land Ltd. The latter company was established by the Northern Territory Government, the Commonwealth government and mining company Rio Tinto to drive economic development in East Arnhem Land.

+As of 2015, Smith was on the United Kingdom's Honorary Consul in South Australia.

 In November 2015, Smith was scheduled to appear on the ABC TV talk show, Q&A.

 Not-for-profit sector

 In mid-2015 Smith co-founded Barefoot to Boots with Awer G. Bul (brother of football player Awer Mabil), an organisation which helps refugees by "providing them with simple things that are otherwise inaccessible" to boost their resilience and help them to develop new skills.